 The parent income section of the calculation is progressive.
-As the family’s Adjusted Gross Income increases, a higher percentage multiplier will apply to the income contribution number.
+As the family’s Adjusted Gross Income increases, a higher percentage of the multiplier will apply to the income contribution number.
 This will result in the EFC increasing more quickly.

 The one exception to the adjusted gross income is in the years you are applying for financial aid the amount a person puts in deferred income accounts such as IRA, 4011k and 403b accounts get included as an income number in the financial aid income section of the calculation.
-For income taxes purposes, it still has the same tax deferral advantage.
+For income tax purposes, it still has the same tax deferral advantage.

 EFC Parent Assets